If you’ve ever owned a traditional quartz watch for long enough, you’ve likely had to deal with the hassle of changing the watch battery.

 The Vostok Amphibia is a tough Russian watch that was once issued to the Russian military.

-One of the cool features about Vostok Amphibias are their domed acrylic crystal.
-The domed acrylic crystal comes up and above the watch to form a “dome” and distorts your view of the watch just enough to add an interesting visual dynamic.
+The domed acrylic crystal on the Vostok Amphibians is one of their coolest features.
+It comes up and above the watch to form a “dome” and distorts your view of the watch just enough to add an interesting visual dynamic.